JKI12/Spashboard/readme.md

-# Spashboard
+# Spotboard

-This is the code for Spashboard, a Spotify dashboard that let you view your Top Artists / Tracks and stats in a clean dashboard.
+This is the code for Spotboard, a Spotify dashboard that let you view your Top Artists / Tracks and stats in a clean dashboard.

 ## Setting up
 First of all you have to do a build